cakephp/docs/en/console-and-shells/schema-management-and-migrations.rst

 .. note::

-    If the project is not versionned, managing schemas would be done through snapshots. (see previous section to manage snapshots)
+    If the project is not versioned, managing schemas would be done through snapshots. (see previous section to manage snapshots)